 This is in response to the question, “So the speed of light differs depending on medium, right?
 Is this also true for neutrinos?”
 This question from a friend was prompted by the recent measurements at CERN suggesting that neutrinos might travel very slightly faster than light.
-(Note added September 2012: There turned out to be a problem with the experiment, and there is no evidence for neutrinos traveling faster than light.)
+(Note added later: There turned out to be a problem with the experiment, and there is no evidence for neutrinos traveling faster than light.)

 Actually, there is an important sense in which one can (and should) say that the speed of light does NOT depend on the medium!
 On my home page, see my article “Refraction and the speed of light”.
 If you accelerate charges, they radiate light.
 Light consists of traveling waves of electric and magnetic fields: see What is Light?
 What are Radio Waves?.